alexherbo2/webextension-dmenu/README.md

 port.postMessage({ command: 'tab-search' })
 ```

-More examples can be found [here][Create a keyboard interface to the web].
+More examples can be found at [Krabby].

 See [Cross-extension messaging] for more details.